 Although most of the shops in Peru accept US Dollars, we recommend keeping a balanced amount of money in both currencies, being USD a sort of backup for emergencies.
 It’s worth noting that bills in bad condition are not accepted, something very likely to happen with any currency, mostly with US dollars.

 Some other currencies are also accepted, like Euros but not as commonly as US dollars.
 Nevertheless, you can exchange them in any money exchange house.

-Whether it is Soles or US dollars, in Peru, there’s a high rate of counterfeit, to the point that fake bills can be very similar to the real ones.
+Whether it is Soles or US dollars, in Peru, there’s a high rate of counterfeit bills, to the point that fake bills can be very similar to the real ones.
 However, there’s always a difference between texture, colors, and design, which is why we advise you to check the money you receive, either it’s just a small change from a corner shop or a money exchange house.

 The Peruvian Soles come in denominations of 10, 20, 50, 100, and 200 bills, being this last one the less used and often, not accepted.

-♦ To identify a counterfeit Soles or US Dollar bill, compare its texture with another bill you may have, check for the small details: watermarks, hidden figures that only appear in backlighting, and more importantly, the security band must change its colors depending on the lighting and the angle from which is observed.
+♦ To identify a counterfeit Soles or US Dollar bill, compare its texture with another bill you may have, check for the small details: watermarks, hidden figures that only appear in backlighting, and more importantly, the security band must change colors depending on the lighting and the angle from which it is observed.

 Although this is a common issue in the country, it doesn’t mean that it will happen to you.
 If you notice that something’s wrong, ask if they can change it.

 Luckily, to exchange money in Peru isn’t complicated since in most tourist places or within the cities’ center, you’ll find money exchange houses.
 Likewise, some people exchange money on the streets, which we’d advise you to avoid because it is not so safe to handle money surrounded by crowds.